Umkjr/project-solomon/README.md

 ## What I'm asking you to look at

 I'm not asking you to run anything (though you can if you want to verify).
-Mainly I just want to know: **does this look like real engineering, or does it look like buzzword soup?**
+Mainly I just want to know: **does this pass as a product that can or will be adopted by small banks and payment aggregators(just need your opinion)**

 Specifically: